Printer Technology

 Multifunction Printers

 A multifunction printer (MFP) or all-in-one (AIO) printer can not only print but also has the ability to scan documents and copy them too.
 Some MFPs also have the ability to act as a fax.
-This is desirable as it reduces the need for multiple device es such as standalone document scanners and photocopiers - thus saving space and costs.
+This is desirable as it reduces the need for multiple devices such as standalone document scanners and photocopiers - thus saving space and costs.
 Much like printers they are available in both inkjet and laser versions, aimed at different scenarios - low cost versions to add flexibility in the home and larger units increase productivity in an office environment.

 When scanning documents, lower cost models may just create a file in a utility program on your PC, whereas larger office models may provide scan to email functionality for ease of use.
 Additionally high-end models will often feature an automatic document scanner (ADF) allowing many pages to be scanned one after the other without having to manually place each sheet to be scanned on the flat bed.